Vegetables, Carbohydrates and Grains

 What is the correct level of carbohydrates?

 Dogs can generate energy both aerobically (in the presence of oxygen) and anaerobically (in the absence of oxygen).
 Dogs can only maintain anaerobic respiration for about a minute and after then only aerobic respiration is possible.
 Fats (and not carbohydrates as in humans) are the primary (ie preferred) energy source under aerobic conditions.
 Biologically Appropriate Raw Food diets acknowledge the dog’s evolution and natural diet and contain 60-100% raw, meaty bones, with a maximum of 40% carbohydrates.
 At Cotswold RAW our adult active range follows the 80:20 rule – 80% raw meaty bones and 20% fresh, seasonal fruit and vegetables plus herbs but NO grain.
-Our recipe for all breeds has slightly more carbohydrate (70:30) and our enhanced formula for endurance has more fat for a higher energy content (90:10).
+Our recipe for enhanced range has slightly more carbohydrate (70:30) and include the Cotswold Joint Care.

 Why is the level of carbohydrate not disclosed on pet food packaging?